Sergey004/Quest2-VRC/README.md

 For receiving
 - Replace in var.txt ```Receive_addr``` and ```Receive_addr_test``` according to your specific parameters

-Connect your Quest 2 to your computer in developer mode
+Connect your Quest 2 (Or another headset from the Quest range) to your computer in developer mode

 And hope for the best that this program will work for you